 To start with, I used the same techniques as I did above to get the majority off… which left me with this hot mess:

-At this point, I applied some ‘Detail Stripper’ (Zinnser Detail Stripper) and let it soak into all those nooks and crannies.
+At this point, I applied some ‘Detail Stripper’ (Zinnser Detail Stripper) made specifically for stripping the cracks, and let it soak into all those nooks and crannies.
 The detail stripper is very watery, which is exactly what you want for all this detail.
 After about 20 minutes, I hit it with the wire brush real hard.
 Be careful about it spattering into your eyes… eye protection people!
 And the parts where the brush wouldn’t reach, I used a flat head screw driver.

 WARNING… this part is not fun.
 Some of that paint that’s deep in the cracks can be very stubborn.
 Get it the best you can, and then just be done.
 JUST.BE.DONE.